lwlxwang/ACITerraformExample/README.md

 ## Example how to deploy an ACI configuration using Terraform

 This example doesn't deploy any useful configuration.
 It's purpose is to demonstrate how Cisco ACI configuration can be managed using Terraform.
-If you don't have an ACI controller you can play with, you can use the Cisco ACI Sandbox (<https://sandboxapicdc.cisco.com/>) which is publicly available
+If you don't have an ACI controller you can play with, you can use the Cisco ACI Sandbox (<https://sandboxapicdc.cisco.com/>, username: admin, password: ciscopsdt) which is publicly available

 The example creates: